oscarmorrison/newGithubRepo/README.md

+#newGit
-newGit is a way to create a new repo using the github curl api from the command line
+is a way to create a new repo using the *github* curl api from the command line
+if you would like to create bitbucket repo from CLI see: (bitbucketNewGit)[https://github.com/oscarmorrison/newBitBucketRepo]

 ## Instructions ##